How CAT works?

 Executing tests

 Different people have different preferences.
-Therefore we provide three simple tools that are able to work with project files:
+Therefore we provide four simple tools that are able to work with project files:

 CAT clients

-The tool of your choice (they are described and compared in more detail later in this article) will do this for you:
+Typically CAT users only use one of the tools.
+The tool of your choice (they are described and compared in more detail in the next article) will do this for you:

 open / display the project content